CrunchyData/postgres-operator/docs/content/architecture/provisioning.md

 restore.
 If restoring from a former cluster that has since been deleted, a new pgBackRest repository host will be deployed for the sole purpose of bootstrapping the new cluster, and will then be destroyed once the restore is complete.
 Also, please note that it is only possible for one cluster to bootstrap from another cluster (whether running or not) at any given time.
+And finally, if the cluster being utilized for restore is in another namespace than the cluster being created, the proper namespace can be specified using the `--restore-from-namespace` option.

 ## Deprovisioning